4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 Perhaps the service itself is vulnerable?
 I've already investigated its configuration.
 It runs python, but at a fixed/absolute path where `puma` does not have write access to.
 The service just opens up some logging.

 Oh!
-OH... :flushed: I should have realized this earlier, when I first ran it: *running that service automatically opens the results in pager*!
+OH... 😳 I should have realized this earlier, when I first ran it: *running that service automatically opens the results in pager*!
 For this box (and most systems) the pager is `less`.
 I was already familiar with this privilege escalation, but those unaware should check out [this page of GTFObins](https://gtfobins.github.io/gtfobins/less/) for more detail (the very first entry on the page).

 There is a convenience feature of `less` similar to several other full-screen programs that allows the user to run shell commands from within it by prefixing the command with a '!'.
 For example, `!id`:

 ![privesc 1](privesc%201.png)

-:tada: From there, simply `cat` out the flag for those sweet root flag points!
+🎉 From there, simply `cat` out the flag for those sweet root flag points!
 Congratulations.